Zenitugo/microservice-app-CD/documentation.md

+# MICROSERVICE APPLICATION DEPLOYMENT PROCESS
+Microservices offer a modular and scalable approach to application development, allowing each component to be developed, deployed, and maintained independently.

-# TOOL USED IN THIS PROJECT
+### TOOL USED IN THIS PROJECT
 - Github Actions for creating the Elastic Kubernetes Service and installing argocd in the cluster.
 - ArgoCD for deploy application on AWS Elastic Kubernetes Service
 - Prometheus for monitoring cluster
 - Grafana for visualizing metrics gotten with prometheus
 - ELK which stands for ElasticSearch Logstash & Kibana for logging

+To see the process of using Github Actions to automate the creation of EKS and installation of ArgoCD, you can refer to ()

+To see the process of getting ArgoCD started check ()

 ## DEPLOYING SOCK-SHOP APPLICATION ON EKS CLUSTER
-**Step 1: Deploy sock-shop  and sock-shop database yml files** Argocd can be used to deploy application through the argocd UI or through scripts.
+**Deploy sock-shop yml files**
+Argocd can be used to deploy application through the argocd UI or through scripts.

 Create the app project on argocd dashboard by: